 The incentive provides a credit of 25% of eligible production expenditure.
-This can be topped up by an uplift of 5% for rural expenditure by combining spend on a pilot and utilizing an eligible production facility.
-These uplifts are stackable to a maximum rate of 35%.
+This can be topped up by an uplift of 10% for rural expenditure and 5% with spend on a pilot/tv series and utilizing an eligible production facility.
+These uplifts are stackable to a maximum rate of 40%.

-The estimated total tax credits associated with production in FY20, FY21 and FY22 is a combined \$334.9 million.
-This includes \$51.7 million in FY20, \$109.6 million in FY21 and \$173.52 million in FY22, for an average of \$111.6 million a year.
+The estimated total tax credits associated with production in FY20, FY21.
+FY22 and FY23 is a combined \$495.3 million.
+This includes \$51.7 million in FY20, \$109.6 million in FY21, \$173.52 million in FY22 and \$160.4 in FY23.
 The final tax credit amount will not be confirmed until the productions submit the full application.
-As there is a delay from when these credits are actually claimed and eventually paid, this doesn't align with the credits actually paid for these fiscal years, but rather the credits that align with the productions that were actually filmed during these three fiscal years.
-As of November 2022, the actual YTD paid for FY22 per TRD is \$47.1 million.
+As there is a delay from when these credits are actually claimed and eventually paid, this doesn't align with the credits actually paid for these fiscal years, but rather the credits that align with the productions that were actually filmed during these fiscal years.
+As of October 2023, the actual YTD paid for FY23 per the Taxation and Revenue Department (TRD) is \$100.1 million.

-While \$1.8 billion in production spend occurred over these 3 observed years, as not all of this was qualified spend per The New Mexico Taxation and Revenue Department, comparing the estimated tax credits paid to the total New Mexico production spend observed we that over FY20, FY21 and FY22, the 3-year average of the actual tax credit as a percentage of total New Mexico production spend was 18%.
+While \$2.57 billion in production spend occurred over these four observed years, as not all of this was qualified spend per the Taxation and Revenue Department, comparing the estimated tax credits paid to the total New Mexico production spend, we observed that over FY20 through FY23 the four-year average of the actual tax credit as a percentage of total New Mexico production spend was 19%.